laninsky/project_logs/eDNA/README.md

 Based on Debbie's protocol, the basic steps (following amplification with the control region primers) are to denoise/demultiplex with dada2 in qiime, with no filtering other than to trim primers.
 Debbie then does a blast search and extracts the top 5 hits, and pulls the cetaceans from that, as well as the humans/pigs/cow/mouse to see what those are doing.
 This ends up giving a table of ASV counts, a fasta file of all ASVs, a blast output, and a cetacean-only top hit only blast summary.

+These steps need to be completed every time you log in to NeSI:
 ```
 # Need to load Python/3.10.5 otherwise QIIME2 errors
 # because of numpy errors